Merger-induced galaxy transformations in the ARTEMIS simulations: Introduction

 This work uses the \texttt{ARTEMIS} set of 45 zoomed-in, hydrodynamical galaxy formation simulations \citep[see][]{Font}.
 These are high resolution simulations, with a baryon particle mass of order~$10^4\, {\rm M}_\odot$, similar to that used by the Auriga Project.
 However, \texttt{ARTEMIS} has some advantages over Auriga for the purposes of our study: the suite is 50\% larger (Auriga has 30 MW-type galaxies); and the selection of host haloes is based only on total mass, whereas in Auriga an additional constraint was imposed that the haloes must be relatively isolated \citep[see][]{Auriga}.
 By including systems that experienced recent major mergers, we can investigate the multitude of pathways in which MW-mass galaxies can form, and estimate the prevalence of GS-like progenitors without any assumptions about the host merger histories.

 The aim of the work is to address a variety of dynamical transformations which MW analogues can undergo as a result of massive mergers.
 We largely focus on the changes in stellar kinematics and spatial distributions throughout the history of the galaxies, particularly around the times of mergers.
 We aim to address whether spin flips do occur in the MW analogues, and whether they coincide with these major mergers.
 Of particular importance is whether the stellar discs are destroyed as a result, since this has implications for the evolution of the galaxy's morphology.
 We also investigate whether the directions of the flips are connected to the merger geometry.
 Following on from the earlier work \citep{splash,mash,Dimatteo2019} we probe the origin of the retrograde `Splash' populations.
 In particular, we examine whether these stars belonged to a disc prior to any merger which may have disrupted them.
-Also described here is a short investigation into whether the mergers are followed by the emergence of bar-like features.